-A bfid-set state that consists of an offline user file and one or more active, complete MSP database entries.
+A bfid-set state that consists of an offline user file and one or more active, complete MSP and/or VG database entries.

 fully backed up file

 A file that has one or more complete offline copies and no pending or incomplete offline copies.